Coverage-Based Debloating for Java Bytecode: Results

-Overall, the bloated elements in the compiled artifacts in our benchmark represent {\np[MB]{610.3}/\np[MB]{893.7}} (\ShowPercentage{\bloatedSize}{\bytecodeSize}) of pure bytecode: {\np[MB]{596.5}} of bloated classes and {\np[MB]{13.8}} of bloated methods.
-The used bytecode represents the \ShowPercentage{\nonBloatedSize}{\bytecodeSize} of the size.
+Overall, the bloated elements in the compiled artifacts in our dataset represent {\np{610.3}/\np[MB]{893.7}} (\ShowPercentage{\bloatedSize}{\bytecodeSize}) of pure bytecode: {\np[MB]{596.5}} of bloated classes and {\np[MB]{13.8}} of bloated methods.
+The used bytecode represents \ShowPercentage{\nonBloatedSize}{\bytecodeSize} of the size.
+Interfaces, enumeration types, annotations, and exceptions represent $15.8\%$ of the size on disk of all the \texttt{class} files.
 In comparison with the classes, the debloat of methods represents a relatively limited size reduction.
 This is because we are reporting the removal of methods in the classes that are not entirely removed by \jdbl.
 Furthermore, the methods cannot be completely removed, only the body of the method is replaced by an exception as detailed in \autoref{sec:approach}.

 \autoref{fig:lib_size_violinplot} shows a beanplot comparing the distribution of the percentage of bytecode reduction in the libraries that have no dependency, with respect to the libraries that have at least one dependency.
-From our observations, the mean bytecode size reduction in the libraries that have dependencies (\np[\%]{46.7}) is higher than the libraries with no dependencies (\np[\%]{14.5}).
-Overall, the mean percentage of bytecode reduction for all the libraries is \np[\%]{25.8}.
-The two-samples Wilcoxon test shows that there are significant differences between those two groups (p-value $ < 0.01$).
-Therefore, we reject the null hypothesis that the trace-based debloat approach has the same impact in terms of reduction of the \jar size for libraries that declare dependencies, and libraries that do not.\looseness=-1
+From our observations, the average bytecode size reduction in the libraries that have dependencies (\np[\%]{46.7}) is higher than the libraries with no dependencies (\np[\%]{14.5}).
+Overall, the average percentage of bytecode reduction for all the libraries is \np[\%]{25.8}.
+We performed a two-samples Wilcoxon test, which shows that there are significant differences between those two groups (p-value $ < 0.01$).
+Therefore, we reject the null hypothesis that the coverage-based debloating approach has the same impact in terms of reduction of the \jar size for libraries that declare dependencies, and libraries that do not.\looseness=-1

 We perform a Spearman's rank correlation test between the original number of classes in the libraries and the size of the removed bytecode.
 We found that there is a significant positive correlation between both variables ($\rho$ =$0.97$, p-value $< 0.01$).
 This result confirms the intuition that projects with many classes tend to occupy more space on disk due to bloat.
-However, the decision of what is necessary or not heavily depends on the library, as well as on the workload.
+However, the decision of what is necessary or not heavily depends on the library, as well as on the workload.\\